SamuelBismuth/Bayesian_network/README.md

 # Repository explaination

 This repository include the next folders:
--Paper: In this folder, there is a paper including a proposed improvment of the Variable Elimination Algorithm.
+- paper: In this folder, there is a paper including a proposed improvment of the Variable Elimination Algorithm.
--input: In this folder are found the input in txt files.
+- input: In this folder are found the input in txt files.
--output: In this folder are found the output in txt files
+- output: In this folder are found the output in txt files
--src: In this folder the source code in java.
+- src: In this folder the source code in java.